literallyalice/literallyalice.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey, I'm Alice!
-I'm an indie game developer interested in `design`, `programming` and building `procedural systems` in Houdini.
+I'm an indie game developer interested in `design`, `programming` and `tool building`.

-After breaking into the games industry through Futuregames' Indie Game Developer `class of '20`, I've been deep-diving into building `procedural tools` both for level design and 3D generation.
+I've been deep-diving into building `procedural tools` both for `level design` and `3D generation`.

-Welcome to my space—where I occasionally share my ideas, projects and journey.
+Welcome to my space—where I occasionally share my ideas, projects and ramblings.